xilinshen/Reformer/README.md

 <div align="left">
 <h2> 📋 About <a name="about"></a></h2>
-<b>Reformer</b> (RNA-protein binding modeling with transformer) is a deep learning model designed for predicting protein-RNA binding affinity.
+Here, we introduce a deep learning pipeline to predict protein-RNA binding affinity purely from sequence data.
+This pipeline consists of <b>Reformer-BC (RNA-protein binding modeling with transformer - binrary classification)</b> to distinguish binding sites from non-binding sites, followed by <b>Reformer</b>, which predicts binding affinity at single-base resolution.
 The repository contains the trained model, training script, and the scripts for characterizing protein-RNA binding affinity and prioritizing mutations affecting RNA regulation.

 For using the pre-trained model or training models for new RBP targets and cell lines, refer to the installation guide.

 <h2> 🔗 Methodology <a name="methodology"></a></h2>
-Reformer is a deep learning model that quantitatively characterizes RNA-protein binding affinity at single-base resolution using cDNA sequences.
-Reformer is motivated by the bidirectional encoder model.
-We developed Reformer based on a dataset comprising 225 eCLIP-seq experiments encompassing 155 RNA binding proteins (RBPs) across 3 cell lines.
-The individual peaks were combined into 511 bp sequences and tokenized into 3-mer representations.
-The corresponding eCLIP-seq target is incorporated at the sequence beginning.
-The transformer layer computed a weighted sum of representations for all sequence bases, enabling Reformer to refine predictions by incorporating information from relevant regions.
-Employing a regression layer for coverage prediction, Reformer outputs binding affinities for all bases.
-The model is trained to minimize the discrepancy between the predicted and actual binding affinity.
+Reformer-BC and Reformer form a deep learning pipline that quantitatively characterizes RNA-protein binding affinity at single-base resolution using cDNA sequences.
+The journey begins with Reformer-BC, which distinguishes binding sites from non-binding sites, setting the stage for Reformer to refine predictions by incorporating information from relevant regions.

+Developed based on a dataset comprising 225 eCLIP-seq experiments covering 155 RNA binding proteins (RBPs) across 3 cell lines, this approach achieved high prediction accuracy.
+Reformer excels in identifying protein binding motifs that traditional eCLIP-seq experiments might miss, providing a more nuanced understanding of RNA processing functions.

 <div align="center">
 <img src="figure/flowchart.png" width="400px">